NuevoFoundation/workshops/content/english/unity/bullet-enemy-behavior.md

 ## Bullet behavior

 Now that we know how triggers and tags work, let's set up the bullet behavior!
 Create a new script within the Scripts folder called "BulletBehavior".
-Then drag and drop it in the bullet inspector from the bullet in the Scene window and open the script up.
+Then drag and drop it in the bullet inspector from the bullet in the Prefabs folder and open the script up.
 Remove the `Start()` and `Update()` function and replace it with this:

 ```csharp
 void OnTriggerEnter2D(Collider2D collision)